What changes when context comes first

 AI coding hallucinates without system context

-Copilot can't see your architecture
+Your AI tools can't see your architecture

 Discovery during implementation = rework